-The philosophy is to re-use the same data for all purposes in an integrated approach that overlaps the three key areas of ING Bank policy, the regulatory environment in which we operate, and the daily processes which are active throughout the group.
-Overlapping these three areas is an essential requirement to ensure that data quality standards and discipline remains high.

-The data shown in the integrated report and annex is retrieved from Vortex based on the NAICS categorization.
+The purpose is to use the same data in an integrated approach spanning across the three key areas of ING Bank policy, the regulatory environment in which we operate and our daily processes.
+Overlapping these three areas is an essential requirement to ensure that data quality standards remain high.
+The data pertaining to this indicator is retrieved from Vortex based on NAICS classification.

-ING has a single, common, credit risk data standard as well as integrated credit risk tools which are developed and maintained centrally.
-These tools (GRID, STARpro and Vortex, also known under one portal name Vantage) are used as a single credit risk information source for any internal and management information or external disclosures.
-The usage of the integrated central data base (Vortex) assures the completeness and consistency of all numbers disclosed in the ING Bank Annual Report as well as any other regulatory disclosures.
+The Vantage tool stack, which includes GRID, STARpro and Vortex, is used as a single credit risk information source for any internal and external information disclosures.
+Using Vortex helps to ensure the completeness and accuracy of data disclosures in ING's Annual Report as well as any other regulatory disclosures.